IDNI/tau-lang/README.md

 IO variables and (somehow streching the concept) unconstrained context (which are implicitly existentially quantified variables).

-Variables in Boolean functions are just regular variables that could be used.
+Variables in Boolean functions are just regular variables that may be used.
-They could be quantified or not, depending on the context.
+They may be quantified or not, depending on the context.
 Their syntax depends on whether `charvar` option is enabled or not.
 If it is enabled, the syntax is just a single character followed by digits.
 Otherwise, the syntax is just an arbitrary string of `chars`.